Meta-reference: Literature

 John Fowles begins chapter 13 of his novel The French Lieutenant's Woman with the wordsThis story I am telling is all imagination.
 These characters I create never existed outside my own mind.
 If I have pretended until now to know my characters' mind and innermost thoughts, it is because I am writing in [...] a convention universally accepted at the time of my story: that the novelist stands next to God. [emphases added]This is an example of explicit meta-reference because the text draws attention to the fact that the novel the recipient is reading is merely a fiction created by the author.
 It also foregrounds the convention that readers of realist fiction accept the presence of an all-knowing narrator, and breaks it by allowing the narrator to take centre stage which invites meta-reflections by the recipient.

 In American comic books published by Marvel Comics, the character Deadpool is aware that he is a fictional comic book character.
 He commonly breaks the fourth wall, to humorous effect.
 To other non-aware characters in the story, Deadpool's self-awareness as a comic book character appears to be a form of psychosis.
 When other characters question whether Deadpool's real name is even Wade Wilson, he jokes that his true identity depends on which writer the reader prefers.

 Film

 The Truman Show is a movie that contains a high degree of meta-reference.
 Truman, the protagonist, is unaware that he is part of a reality TV show, but the audience knows about the artificiality of both Truman's life and, by extension, the movie that is being watched.
 This is underscored by putting emphasis on the production process of the fictional reality TV show, which makes the audience aware of the same features being used in the movie at the time of watching.
 Further examples of meta-reference in the movie include spotlights falling from the sky seemingly out of the blue, or a raincloud which is curiously only raining on Truman following him around on Seahaven Beach.
 Both instances point to the artificiality of Truman's life as well as the film itself.

+Other examples include films by Mel Brooks, such as Blazing Saddles, which becomes a story about the production of the film, and Silent Movie is a silent movie about producing a silent movie.
+Additionally, The Muppet Movie and its sequels frequently showed characters referring to the movie script to see what should happen next.